anirbanc3/anirbanc3.github.io/_pages/about.md

 # News!

+* May 2025: Our paper _Minimal Counters, Maximum Insight: Simplifying System Performance with HPC Clusters for Optimized Monitoring_ accepted for publication at IEEE CAL.

 * Feb 2025: Our paper  _Systematic Evaluation of Randomized Cache Designs against Cache Occupancy_ got accepted at Usenix 2025.

 * Jan 2025: Our paper  _IND-CPA^C : A New Security Notion for Conditional Decryption in Fully Homomorphic Encryption_ got accepted at PQCrypto 2025.

 * I am serving as a PC member for ACNS 2025 and CCS 2025.

-* Jun 2024: I have joined Max Planck Institute for Security and Privacy in Bochum, Germany as a postdoctoral researcher.

 <details>
   <summary> Older News</summary>
+  - Oct 2024: Successfully defended PhD Thesis.

+  - Jun 2024: I have joined Max Planck Institute for Security and Privacy in Bochum, Germany as a postdoctoral researcher.

   - Jan 2024: Completed PhD at Indian Institute of Technology Kharagpur, India.

 </details>